 Senators Introduce Bill to Improve Access to Justice in the West, Create New Twelfth Circuit

-WASHINGTON, DC – U.S. Senators Dan Sullivan (R-AK), Steve Daines (R-MT), Martha McSally (R-AZ), and Lisa Murkowski (R-AK) have introduced the Judicial Efficiency Improvement Act of 2019, a bill that would codify the Judicial Conference’s most recent recommendations as well as other important measures to enhance the effectiveness of the federal judiciary.
-The legislation would authorize 56 permanent district court judgeships, convert eight temporary district court judgeships into permanent posts, and authorize five appellate court judgeships for the Ninth U.S. Circuit Court of Appeals, and create a new Twelfth U.S. Circuit Court of Appeals.
+WASHINGTON—U.S. Senators Dan Sullivan (R-Alaska), Mike Crapo (R-Idaho), Jim Risch (R-Idaho), Lisa Murkowski (R-Alaska), and Steve Daines (R-Mont.) have introduced the Judicial Efficiency Improvement Act of 2021, a bill that would codify the Judicial Conference’s most recent recommendations as well as other important measures to enhance the effectiveness of the federal judiciary.
+The legislation would authorize 77 permanent district court judgeships, convert nine temporary district court judgeships into permanent posts, authorize two appellate court judgeships for the Ninth U.S. Circuit Court of Appeals, and create a new Twelfth U.S. Circuit Court of Appeals.

 The Judicial Conference of the United States is the national policy-making body for the federal courts.
 It is comprised of the chief justice of the U.S. Supreme Court, the chief judge from each judicial circuit, the chief judge of the Court of International Trade, and a district judge from each regional circuit.
-Every two years, the Judicial Conference makes recommendations on judgeships.
+Every two years, the Judicial Conference makes recommendations for needed federal judgeships.

-- Authorizing five appellate court judgeships for the Ninth Circuit.
+- Authorizing two appellate court judgeships for the Ninth Circuit.

-- Converting eight temporary district court judgeships to permanent.
+- Converting nine temporary district court judgeships to permanent.